leangjia/blender_docs/manual/modeling/meshes/editing/vertex/bevel_vertices.rst

    Offset
       The relative distance from the new edge to the original.
    Width
-      The distance between the two new edges formed by the bevel (or the edges on either side of the bevel if there is more than one segment.
+      The distance between the two new edges formed by the bevel (or the edges on either side of the bevel if there is more than one segment).
    Depth
       The perpendicular distance from the original edge to the bevel face.
    Percent
-      The percentage of the length of adjacent edges that the new edges slide along.
+      The percentage of the length of adjacent edges that the new edges is slided along.
    Absolute
       The exact distance along edges adjacent to the beveled edge.
       A difference from *Offset* is visible when the unbeveled edges